-In our Medical segment, we design, develop, manufacture, sell and service X-ray imaging components, including X-ray tubes, digital detectors, high voltage connectors, image-processing software and workstations, 3D reconstruction software, computer-aided diagnostic software, collimators, automatic exposure control devices, generators, heat exchangers, ionization chambers and bucky systems.
-These components are used in a range of medical imaging applications, including CT, mammography, oncology, cardiac, surgery, dental, and for other diagnostic radiography uses.
+In our Medical business segment, we design, manufacture, sell and service X-ray imaging components, including X-ray tubes, digital detectors, high voltage connectors, image-processing software and workstations, 3D reconstruction software, computer-aided diagnostic software, collimators, automatic exposure control devices, generators, heat exchangers, ionization chambers and buckys (a component of X-ray units that holds X-ray film cassettes).
+These components are used in a range of medical imaging applications including CT, mammography, oncology, cardiac, surgery, dental, and other diagnostic radiography uses.

-Our X-ray imaging components are sold primarily to OEM customers.
+Our X-ray imaging components are primarily sold to OEM customers.
 These OEM customers then design-in our products into their X-ray imaging systems for a variety of medical modalities.
-A substantial majority of medical X-ray imaging OEMs globally are our customers, and many of these have been customers for over 25 years.
+A substantial majority of medical X-ray imaging OEMs globally are our customers, and many of these have been our customers for over 25 years.
 We believe one of the reasons for customer loyalty is that our hardware and software products are tightly integrated with our customers' systems.
 We work very closely with our customers to create custom built components for their systems based on technology platforms that we have developed.
 Because our products are often customized for our customers' specific equipment, it can be costly and complex for our customers to switch to another provider.
-Once our components are designed into our customer's equipment, our customers will typically continue to use us to supply any replacement components and for service and support for that equipment.
-Some of our products are also included in product registrations for our customer's equipment that require regulatory approval to change.
-In addition to sales directly to OEM customers, we also sell our products to independent service companies and distributors and directly to endusers for replacement purposes.
+Once our components are designed into our customers' equipment, our customers will typically continue to use us to supply any replacement components and for service and support for that equipment.
+Some of our products are also included in product registrations for our customers' equipment that require regulatory approval to change.
+In addition to sales to OEM customers, we sell our products to independent service companies and distributors and directly to end-users for replacement purposes.